The Best Tools for Content Writers

 Get out of your comfort zone

-It’s hard to grow as a writer if you never get out there and try new things.
+It’s hard to grow as a content writer if you never get out there and try new things.
 Do you hate public speaking?
 Try doing stand up at an open mic night.
 Don’t like getting dirty?
 Get out into the garden and start digging.
 You’ll learn much more if you’re willing to step out of your comfort zone.
 You don’t have to like what you do, you just have to let it inform you.

 Listen to other people’s experiences